-During your AHS advising meeting, you will use WebEx to meet with your AHS academic advisor.
+During your AHS advising meeting, you will meet with your AHS academic advisor.
 This advisor will be available to you the day of your advising appointment and throughout the summer (by email) for your advising needs.
 In your AHS advising meeting, you will:

 - review information, the advisor knows about you (AP, ECE, MPE, CPE, FYW, etc.)